 The record was released to serve as - for those who cannot obtain one - the

 skull's replacement in the ritual room where a scholar contemplates death in

 the rite of ars moriendi ("The Art of Dying").

-You can read reviews here or here, as well as a short piece which appeared in Metro here.
+You can read reviews here or here, as well as a short piece which appeared in Metro here, and in Miami New Times here.
 Also, a track off Memento Mori premiered on episode #225 of the :zoviet*france: radio show, A Duck In A Tree - click here to listen.

 Though I was keeping

 ownership a playful secret, the word is out enough for me to admit that the

 Sly slogans on